jungjanos/Movie-Tracker/README.md

 ## Download APK

-You can directly download the APK from the below links.
+You can directly download the APK from the below link.
 Please not that it might be necessary to enable App installation from external sources on your phone.
 The app is perfectly safe and does not require any special permission.